onflow/flow-cron/GUIDE_TESTNET.md

 ### Step 12: Stop the Cron Job

-When you're satisfied with the testing, cancel the scheduled keeper:
+When you're satisfied with the testing, cancel the scheduled transactions:

 ```bash
 flow transactions send cadence/transactions/CancelCronSchedule.cdc \